-Use the 16:9 layout on Storyboard That to create a narrative, show the linear sequence of a events, visually explain steps in a process, or organize any of your ideas.
+Use the 16:9 layout on Storyboard That to create a narrative, show the linear sequence of events, visually explain steps in a process, or organize any of your ideas.
 With the added space in each cell, you can add more characters and show more action.

 Our 16:9 Layout is based on the size and shape of our modern screens; televisions, computer monitors, cell phones, and more all use the 16:9 ratio to display information.
 The 16:9 aspect ratio is the standard ratio of width to height for widescreen displays.
-So when planning for a film project that will be eventually be in widescreen, it only makes sense that your storyboard plan should also be in the same format!
+When planning for a film project that will be eventually be in widescreen, it only makes sense that your storyboard plan should also be in the same format!

-Plan for shots in a live-action video (commercial, vlog, TV show, film, etc.)
+(commercial, vlog, TV show, film, etc.)

 Storyboard That is an amazing tool for schools!
 The 16:9 is an expanded version of the original (and most flexible) layout.
 Below are storyboard examples across all subjects, and an additional section just for special education and IEPs.